TsiouMiouPiou/Habit_Tracker_Python/README.md

 # 🚀 How to Run 🚀

 Do not forget to change directory:
-cd:
 ```bash
 cd Habit_Tracker_Python
 ```